Challah in a Bag Recipe

 12. Cool on a baker’s rack

-You’ll be amazed with how simple it is to make and hardly any cleanup.
+You’ll be amazed with how simple it is to make this challah in a bag and hardly any cleanup.
 ENJOY!!

 Categories: Recipes